 Part 2

 Exemption from brochure delivery requirements for SEC-registered advisers

 SEC rules exempt SEC-registered advisers from delivering a firm brochure to some kinds of clients.
-If these exempt delivering a brochure to all of your advisory clients, you do not have to prepare a brochure. otions excuse you from
+If these exemptions excuse you from delivering a brochure to all of your advisory clients, you do not have to prepare a brochure.

-Yes No

-Are you exempt from delivering a brochure to all of your clients under these rules?
-0 ⊙

 If no, complete the ADV Part 2 filing below.

 Amend, retire or file new brochures: